wp-plugins/freshbooks-daily-billing-stats-lite/readme.txt

 To upgrade to the Pro version of this plugin please click [here](http://codecanyon.net/item/freshbooks-daily-statistics-pro/6442582 "FreshBooks Daily Billing Stats Pro").

+The Pro version allows users to send a comprehensive report to a specified email address that shows them a run down of important FreshBooks statistics, including figures for amount billed, amount owed, top 10 debtors and more.

 == INSTALLATION ==

 1. Log into the WordPress Admin section of the WordPress/WooCommerce site you